defencedigital/moduk-service-manual/src/your-community/software-development.md

 This is the place to ask quick questions about software development in Defence.

-If you have a digital.mod.uk email address:
+If you have a digital.mod.uk or mod.gov.uk email address:

 1. Sign up at [https://defencedigital.slack.com](https://defencedigital.slack.com/).
 2. In your Slack profile, add a photo, your job title and project.